Conan Mercer Applied Scientist

 01 Sep 2020 - Conan Mercer

 The Road to CertificationI had been working in a company for about 1 year that was using the Scrum Framework.
 I had been the Scrum Master for some of that time, but after a decision by the company to progress in Scrum and adapt a more pure form of the framework, I became the dedicated Scrum Master.
 Quickly I decided I wanted to prepare for and take the Professional Scrum Master I exam.
 The exam is difficult.
 It requires more than just reading the Scrum Guide and doing the open assessments.
 In this post I offer some advice, tips and strategies to passing the exam, the first time around.

 PreparationWorking in a company that is using the Scrum framework is helpful, however be very careful in this situation.
 Most company's do not use pure Scrum, they often use ScrumBut.
 If this situation is applicable to you, constantly question your current work environments implementation of the Scrum Framework against the Scrum Guide.
 Identify areas where your organization is not following the guide and areas of where it is.
 This potential downside of the organization not correctly following the framework can now become a quality learning experience for you.

 Besides this, I also did the following:

-read the book titled "Scrum: A Pocket Guide: A Smart Travel Companion" by Gunther Verheyen
+- read the book titled "Scrum: A Pocket Guide: A Smart Travel Companion" by Gunther Verheyen

-For about 5 hours before the exam, I read the guide twice, took mock exams and made sure I was in a relaxed mood in a quite place with low probability of being disturbed.
+The Day of the ExamFor about 5 hours before the exam, I read the guide twice, took mock exams and made sure I was in a relaxed mood in a quite place with low probability of being disturbed.
 I also went for a 40 minute run about 2 hours before the exam (this is not required!
 I love to run, see why I run here).

 During the ExamYou have exactly 60 minutes to complete all 80 questions.
 This gives you approximately 45 seconds to read, comprehend and answer each question.
 I finished all of the questions in about 40 minutes which gave me about 20 minutes to recheck any question that I had flagged.
 This helped me a lot.
 I highly recommend flagging questions when you take the exam.
 During the exam, if I was even slightly unsure I flagged the question for review.
 Once I reached the end, as quickly as possible, I reviewed those questions and in many cases I actually changed what I had originally selected for the answer.
 I did not have enough time to review all the questions.
 There is no doubt that the time limit is one of the most important things to consider before and during taking this exam.

+To pass the exam it is required to score 85% or higher.
+This sets the bar high and does not allow much wiggle room for incorrect answers.
 I also had a full cup of water on hand as I got quite thirsty during the exam.
 It is important to think and concentrate fully on each question, brain power requires correct hydration!